 For example, following the beginning of the Russian-Ukrainian armed conflict, dozens of Russian citizens opposing Putin’s regime’s policy, moved to Ukraine and filed applications for asylum; however, they have been repeatedly denied it.
 At the same time, in December 2016, the migration service, without any delay, granted the citizenship of Ukraine to the Russian MP Denis Voronenkov, who had supported the annexation of the Crimean peninsula.
 This proves that Ukraine has an opaque and selective approach to providing protection to foreign citizens

-The Open Dialog Foundation hereby calls on the Ukrainian authorities to release Zhanar Akhmetova from custody and deny her extradition to Kazakhstan.
+The Open Dialogue Foundation hereby calls on the Ukrainian authorities to release Zhanar Akhmetova from custody and deny her extradition to Kazakhstan.
 In addition, Akhmetova intends to appeal the refusal of asylum.
 Extradition is not possible while the appeal procedure is underway.
 The case of Akhmetova bears signs of political motivation.
 The Convention on the Status of Refugees and the European Convention on Extradition prohibit the extradition of persons in the case when criminal charges have political overtones.

 We also address the European Parliament, the Parliamentary Assembly of the Council of Europe, the OSCE PA, the UN and the governments of democratic States with a request that they exert pressure on the Ukrainian authorities in order to bring to an end, their collaboration with authoritarian regimes in prosecuting political opponents.